Introduction

 - Role-based access control (RBAC) with granular asset-level permissions

-- MFA enforcement via TOTP, SMS, or hardware keys
+- MFA enforcement via TOTP, SMS, hardware tokens, and WebAuthn/Passkey

 - Just-in-Time (JIT) access for temporary elevated permissions